CumulusNetworks/docs/content/cumulus-linux-518/Installation-Management/Micro-Updates.md

 The `<archive-id>` is the archive identifier (for example, rm0002).
 To show the archive identifier, run the `nv show system packages archive`​ command after you download the micro update.
 The `Archive` column shows the archive identifier.

 {{%notice note%}}
-A micro update targets a specific base image version and platform; the validation process checks both and does not install the micro update if there is a mismatch.
+- A micro update targets a specific base image version and platform; the validation process checks both and does not install the micro update if there is a mismatch.
+- Installing and uninstalling a micro update might restart affected services.
+Before you install or uninstall a micro update, check the `impact` field in the `nv show system packages archive <archive-id>` command output to understand the expected impact.
 {{%/notice%}}

 ```